Atrix256/SampleZoo/doc/bluenoise.md

 # What is Blue Noise?

-Blue noise are numbers that are randomized, but roughly evenly spaced, like the below.
+Blue noise are numbers that are randomized, but roughly evenly spaced.
 ![MakeNumberline_BestCandidate.png](../output/_1d/samples/blue_noise/MakeNumberline_BestCandidate.png)

-This is in contrast to regular old random numbers (white noise), which can clump together and leave empty holes.
+This is in contrast to regular old random numbers (white noise), which can clump together and leave empty regions.
 ![UniformRandom](../output/_1d/samples/uniform_random/MakeNumberline_UniformRandom.png)

-For a non graphics oriented explanation of why that's useful, check this out: https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/
+For a non graphics oriented explanation of why that's useful and interesting, check this out: https://blog.demofox.org/2018/01/30/what-the-heck-is-blue-noise/

 It's called blue noise because if you do a DFT to look at the frequency content, it's missing (or has attenuated) low frequencies.

 ![BestCandidate](../output/_1d/samples/blue_noise/DFT_BestCandidate.png)

+Blue noise sampling also goes by the name "Poisson Disk Sampling" because it can be made in 2D by randomly placing fairly tightly packed disks, and using their center points as the sampling positions.
+This is not to be confused with "Poisson Sampling" aka "Poisson Point Sampling" which is made by randomly placing points and is just white noise.

 For graphics, blue noise has some interesting properties:
 * pro - gives the least aliasing